 If the dispute is still not resolved, the dispute resolution scheme will investigate the complaint.
 They will contact you to gather more information.
 They will try to get you and the lender to come to an agreement that resolves the complaint through different methods, for example negotiation and mediation.

 If the dispute is still not resolved, the dispute resolution scheme may make a decision on what they believe should be the outcome.
 This decision will be given to you to agree to or not.
 This decision may be binding on the lender if you agree to it.

 Example: Ali goes through dispute resolution scheme process

 Ali saw an ad that offered an attractive interest rate if they transferred their credit card balance to the bank.
 They went to the local bank branch and applied for a balance transfer.
 Ali thought the advertisement meant that they were getting a personal loan but what actually happened was their debt was moved from one card to another.

 Ali went to the branch to clear up the misunderstanding, but the manager was unhelpful and took Ali’s credit card.

-Ali complained to the disputes resolution scheme that the bank was registered with (in this case, the Bank Ombudsman).
+Ali complained to the disputes resolution scheme that the bank was registered with (in this case, the Bank Ombudsman, see: “Where to go for more support” at the bottom of this page).
 During the Banking Ombudsman’s investigation process, the bank offered Ali a settlement of providing a personal loan (what Ali thought they signed up to) and agreed to make a small extra payment to Ali to acknowledge unfair treatment.

 Ali accepted the bank’s offer.